ElektraInitiative/PermaplanT/doc/usecases/map_search.md

-# Use Case: Map Search via Keywords
+# Use Case: Map Search

 ## Summary